microsoft/fusion-dev-ebook/README.md

 1. Right-click the new Web app, and then select **Deploy to Web App**.
 1. In the Visual Studio Code dialog, select **Deploy**.
 Visual Studio Code deploys the Web API to Azure.

+### Configure the Web API in Azure App Service
+1. In the Azure Portal, go to the Web API and select Configuration screen under Settings.
+1. Click **New connection string** and create an entry for each connection string from the appsettings.json file (x3).
+Use Type **SQLAzure**.
+1. Save the Configuration page.

 ### Example API calls

 You can examine and experiment with the Field Engineer Web API by using the Swagger user interface: